 After Dark.
 Ray tells Valerie they have a problem - namely, David and Clare know about their hook-up and might blab about it to Donna.
 Valerie just shrugs and advises him to deny it and blame the "rumor" on the ravings of his drunk mother.
 She then tells him she couldn't care less/can't solve his personal problems, wishes him a good show, and saunters off.

 Kelly goes out to the deck where Dylan is waiting, and he asks her if she's made up her mind yet.
 She's like, "Uh, no" so he tells her he wants her, needs her, and that their plane leaves in four days.
 She snaps at him to stop pressuring her...and then he notices that she's wearing a diamond ring and broodily asks, "What's that thing on your finger?"
 She's all, "Oops, I forgot I was wearing it!" and informs him that Brandon gave it to her this afternoon.
 Dylan says he doesn't need to know 'bout dat, but adds that he does need to know if she said yes.
 When she shakes her head, he smugly kisses her and gives her a longing stare.
 Meanwhile, Donna and Clare are watching the lovebirds through the window and wonder aloud which of Kelly's admirers they'd choose.
 Clare's like, "Duh - Brandon" and Donna reveals that she used to dig Dylan in high school - but then, all the teenage girls found his slouchy mellowness a huge turn-on.
 Clare theorizes that Donna gets off on melodrama, and Donna admits that that's probably true.
-This emboldens Clare to come right out and tell her that she could do so much better than Ray - d'yuh, the most gigantic understatement ever - but, of course, this vexes Donna and she insists that Pumpkin Head is totes awesome and that they're very happy together.
+This emboldens Clare to come right out and tell her that she could do so much better than Ray - well d'yuh, understatement - but this vexes Donna and she insists that Pumpkin Head is totes awesome and that they're very happy together, despite the sudden onset of his verbal abuse.
 Clare apologizes for interfering [and telling her the hard truth], and Donna stomps off to bed.

 Beach house.
 Kelly puts on the engagement ring and stares at it...and then studies the plane ticket.
 After a few contemplative seconds, she takes the ring off and puts it back in the box and places it, along with the travel ticket, under her pillow and goes to sleep.

 Jesse is driving a blindfolded Ahn-drea to the secret location of her goodbye party, which ends up being the campus of West Beverly High: the place where it all began.
 The gang is already there, setting up the food...and a student approaches Donna and asks her if she's Donna Martin of the hilarious "Donna Martin graduates!" fiasco.
-Donna confirms she is, and the girl says she'll always remember her as the senior who threw up at prom...but Donna corrects her and clarifies that she was the senior who passed out at prom.
-LOL.
+Donna confirms she is, and the girl says she'll always remember her as the senior who threw up at prom...but Donna corrects her and clarifies that she was the senior who passed out at prom, 'cause yeah that's less embarrassing.
 After that, Mrs. Teasley comes over to say hello, and there's a lot of gushing and nostalgic hugs...and then Gil Meyers makes a brief, pointless appearance to coo over Hannah and congratulate Ahn-drea on finally becoming a Yalie.
-Meanwhile, Donna wonders aloud where Brandon and Dylan are, and Kelly tells her that since they're both in a foul mood due to the current battle for her affection, it's doubtful either of them will show.
+Donna, meanwhile, wonders aloud where Brandon and Dylan are, and Kelly tells her that since they're both in a foul mood due to the current battle for her affection, it's doubtful either of them will show.

 Ray makes an unexpected appearance, which pleases Donna but irks David and Clare.
 David snidely jokes that maybe Pumpkin Head brought along his guitar and will serenade them.
 Hee!
 The gang greets Ray with half-hearted enthusiasm, and Kelly offers him a piece of cake, but he tells her that he and Donna can't stay long.
 Donna's like, "Wuh?" and tells him she just arrived, and that she and the girls were going to hang at Ahn-drea's place after the party.
 Ray scowls and mutters, "Busy schedule" and storms off like the baby he is.
 Donna runs after him, to the dismay of everyone witnessing the embarrassing spectacle, and begs him - begs him! - not to be angry with her.
 OMFG.
 He snaps back, "But I am angry!" and she tells him she hates it when he gets like this, so then he calls her selfish and spoiled.
 She tears up and says she won't go to Ahn-drea's place after all, and he spits back, "Don't do me any favors."
 There's really no way to win with such an angry Pumpkin Head.
 Ray snarls that he's sick of her and her spoiled rich friends, so she gets angry and shrieks, "Don't call me!" and he vows not to, then squeals off in his dilapidated red truck.